 Back in September 2019, Michael Burry predicted an index fund bubble.
 Since I invest index funds and write about them with relish, I was intrigued.
 But I quickly moved on.

 Then last week, another headline caught my eye.
 It was an episode of Odd Lots podcast titled, “Why Passive Investing Might Be Distorting the Market.”
-I immediately listened to the episode, featuring investor Mike Green.
+I immediately listened to the episode, featuring investor and fund manager Mike Green.
 And then I listened again.
 Considering a lot of my net worth is currently tied up in index funds, I want to understand why some people think index funds are fools’ gold.

 What does FinTwit think?

 I ran a quick unofficial survey on Twitter, and here’s how the votes shook down:

 23 votes—sounds like an election poll.
 Still, there’s a fair mix of opinions and the jury is still out.
 While “no index fund bubble” certainly is the predominant thought, there are plenty of curious and contrarian views.
 I think examining the different view points is worthwhile.